openxla/community/rfcs/20230510-common-benchmark-suite.md

 This is a subsequent RFC of
 [OpenXLA Benchmarking Strategy](https://github.com/openxla/community/pull/75)
-outlines a benchmark suite for comparative and regression benchmarking for the 1P and 3P compilers that the OpenXLA community is interested in.
+outlines a benchmark suite for comparative and regression benchmarking for the OpenXLA and third-party compilers that the OpenXLA community is interested in.
 It is part of the **OOBI** (OpenXLA OSS Benchmarking Infrastructure).

 ## Motivation

-The OpenXLA community wants to regularly (e.g. daily, weekly) compare and track the performance of 1P and 3P compilers for assisting compiler development.
+The OpenXLA community wants to regularly (e.g. daily, weekly) compare and track the performance of OpenXLA and third-party compilers for assisting compiler development.
 Therefore, it needs a benchmark suite that includes the models and devices the OpenXLA community has prioritized and adjusted accordingly based on the shifts in focus.

-In addition to the comparative benchmarking, multiple compiler projects in OpenXLA (e.g. IREE, XLA, and openxla-nvgpu) want to run the same benchmark suite as regression benchmarks to track the performance on those focused targets and potentially test with experimental flags.
-Therefore the benchmark suite should be reusable and customizable in their projects.
+In addition to the comparative benchmarking, multiple compiler projects under OpenXLA (e.g. IREE, XLA, and openxla-nvgpu) want to run the same benchmark suite as regression benchmarks to track the performance on the focused targets and potentially test with experimental flags.
+So the benchmark suite should be reusable and customizable in their projects.

 ## Use Cases

-*   Running in a comparative benchmark workflow regularly (e.g. daily, weekly, every release) to generate reports and show relative performance between 1P and 3P compilers.
+*   Running in a comparative benchmark workflow regularly (e.g. daily, weekly, every release) to generate reports and show relative performance between OpenXLA and third-party compilers.
 *   Being integrated into the compiler projects to run on presubmit and postsubmit for the regression benchmarking.